Skip to content

 Want to speed up the self-seasoning?

-Try “moisturizing” the pan!
-After cleaning, heat over a low flame for about 15-30 seconds— just until the pan is too hot to touch.
+Try “conditioning” the pan: After cleaning, heat over a low flame for about 15-30 seconds— just until the pan is too hot to touch.
 Add a few drops of high-heat oil (no more than a dime size) and wipe all over the surface of the pan using a paper towel.
 Wipe until you can't see the oil.
 All you need is a microscopic layer—any more and the excess oil could make the pan sticky.
 Then just store the pan, and you’re good to go ‘til next time.

 Setup Step 1